darena-solutions/bluebuttonpro-public/docs/source/synapse.rst

    a :ref:`PFR <definitions-pfr>` if the package receiver is a person.

 Once the request comes in, the API will ensure the current user :ref:`has access to the package <synapse-intended-receiver>`.
 If this check is successful, a :doc:`background process <background-jobs>` is initiated.
-Once the bakground process is initiated, the server returns a ``202 Accepted`` response.
+Once the background process is initiated, the server returns a ``202 Accepted`` response.
 The client can then use the :doc:`background jobs <background-jobs>` endpoint to determine the status of this process.